elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/units/FAIR-generics/topics/1-why-fair.md

 prerequisites:
   For this lesson plan, participants should have a foundational understanding of:
-  - _What the FAIR principles are._ To prepare as a trainer, familiarise yourself with FAIRsFAIR's [FAIR in a nutshell](https://fairsfair.gitbook.io/fair-teaching-handbook/0lessonplans/1lessonplan) lesson plan.
-For participants, FAIR Cookbook's [Introducing the FAIR Principles](https://faircookbook.elixir-europe.org/content/recipes/introduction/brief-FAIR-principles.html) is a good resource.
+  - FAIR principles
-  - _What reproducible research is._ The [Turing Way](https://book.the-turing-way.org/reproducible-research/reproducible-research) offers a guideline.
+  - Reproducible research

 learning_outcomes:
   After completing this lesson plan, the participants are capable of:
-  1: Describing the importance of the FAIR principles for various stakeholders (Beginner)
+  1: Understanding the importance of the FAIR principles for various stakeholders (Beginner)
   1a:
-    outcome: Understanding the importance of the FAIR principles for various stakeholders (Beginner)
+    outcome: **Understanding the importance of the FAIR principles for various stakeholders**
   1b:
     outcome: Analysing the importance of the FAIR principles for various stakeholders (Intermediate)
   1c:
     outcome: Evaluating the importance of the FAIR principles for various stakeholders (Expert)
   2: Identifying the requirements for FAIR data set by journals, institutions, and funding bodies (Beginner)
   2a:
-    outcome: Understanding the requirements for FAIR data set by journals, institutions, and funding bodies (Beginner)
+    outcome: **Understanding the requirements for FAIR data set by journals, institutions, and funding bodies**
   2b:
     outcome: Analysing the requirements for FAIR data set by journals, institutions, and funding bodies (Intermediate)
   2c:
     outcome: Evaluating the requirements for FAIR data set by journals, institutions, and funding bodies (Expert)
   3: Devising the required changes for FAIR research practices in a project, group or organisation (Intermediate)
   3a:
-    outcome: Understanding potential consequences of not applying the FAIR principles (Beginner)
+    outcome: Understanding/analysing potential consequences of not applying the FAIR principles (Beginner)
   3b:
-    outcome: Analysing potential consequences of not applying the FAIR principles (Intermediate)
+    outcome: **Understanding/Analysing potential consequences of not applying the FAIR principles**
   3c:
     outcome: Evaluating potential consequences of not applying the FAIR principles (Expert)
   4: Devising the required changes for FAIR research practices in a project, group or organisation (Expert)
   4a:
-    outcome: Understanding the required changes for FAIR research practices in a project, group or organisation (Beginner)
+    outcome: **Understanding/analysing/evaluating the required changes for FAIR research practices in a project, group or organisation**
   4b:
     outcome: Analysing the required changes for FAIR research practices in a project, group or organisation (Intermediate)
   4c: